int128/gradle-ssh-plugin/README.md

 Embed SSH library in your App
 -----------------------------

-You can embed the SSH library in your Groovy application.
+You can embed Groovy SSH library in your Groovy application.

 The library is available on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.hidetake%22%20AND%20a%3A%22groovy-ssh%22) and [Bintray](https://bintray.com/int128/maven/groovy-ssh).